 Recommended!
 Broken Places: PBS and Amazon Prime are featuring a documentary series that follows several individual families over time and addresses the impact of trauma on kids and families.
 “Broken Places” explores why some children are severely damaged by early adversity while others are able to thrive.
 By revisiting childhood trauma victims that were profiled decades ago, PBS learned how their experiences shaped their lives as adults.
 Well worth the time and very well done from a trauma perspective and brain chemistry.

-Select from our list of informative articles and fact sheets written by C.A.S.E.’s own trained, adoption-competent therapists to help you navigate your adoption journey.
+Select from our list of informative articles and fact sheets written by C.A.S.E.’s own trained, adoption-competent therapists as well as trusted 3rd party resources to help you navigate your adoption journey.

 Don’t forget to visit our “Special Resources During COVID-19” page for more articles and resources!